Travel to Panama City

 An inventive and multicultural food scene

-A dynamic and elegant nightlife
+A dynamic and refined nightlife

 The San Blas Islands, a treasure of indigenous culture

-Bocas del Toro, authenticity and island life
+Bocas del Toro, authenticity, and island life

-Playa Blanca, comfort by the sea
+Playa Blanca, beachfront comfort and serenity

 An open, accessible, and connected city